terminological/r6-generator-docs/cran-comments.md

 github workflows.
 If there are specific issues with the way these files are generated please could you raise issues on the r6-generator project on the link above so they can be fixed for all future projects.

-* All Java library code and its transitive dependencies have already been bundled into a single binary (JAR file) which is part of the package.
-This minimises the complexity of getting a java library up and running on a target system.
-However bunding java libraries does tend to make the package quite large, and will often exceed the 5Mb CRAN limit.
-The whole of the JAR file will have to be updated and re-installed for every change to the R package, however this is the most stable option with fewest dependencies on the target system.
+* Only the Java source code is supplied with this distribution, packaged in a JAR file.
+The Java code must be compiled from the source which will be performed upon first use of the library, including the transitive resolution and the download of any dependencies needed.
+All dependencies must be publicaly available in canonical Maven repositories.
+This is the most transparent option in terms of the openness of the source code of this R package.
-For certain situations, where dependencies are not publicly available, for example, this is the only option.
+However, the build process may be relatively time consuming and a potential point of failure.
+This is mitigated as much as possible by using battle tested standard Java tooling for compilation and dependency management.
+This strategy should have a relatively small footprint for the R package, and minimise the size required for distribution.

 * The R6 package is a build time dependency.
 The note that it is unused can be safely ignored.